 Qualification Requirements [CCR § 260.236]

-Individuals that must satisfy the qualification requirements set forth under CCR Section 260.236 and who are not registered in CRD can enroll for the Series 65 Exam via Test Enrollment Services System (TESS).
+Individuals who must satisfy the qualification requirements set forth under CCR Section 260.236 and are not registered in CRD can enroll for the Series 65 Exam via Test Enrollment Services System (TESS).

 Reporting Requirements [CCR § 260.236.1(b)]